-Democratizing data usage and letting your clients figure what works best for them 🤽♂️
+Democratize data usage and let your clients figure out what works best for them

-Right at the outset, Cortex understood that to make embedded analytics truly meaningful, they would have to let its customers make the final call.
+Right at the outset, Cortex understood that to make embedded analytics truly meaningful, it would have to let its customers make the final call.

-It spoke to its customers directly, pitching the new embedded analytics tool as a value-add which could be gradually grafted into the product, according to the customer’s experience and requirement.
+It spoke to its customers directly, pitching the new embedded analytics tool as a value-add that could be gradually grafted into the product, according to the customer’s experience and requirements.
 For Cortex, this meant two things:

 - Easy selling by connecting product transformation to clear and direct customer demand (like Nike by Melrose for instance)